PoopyButtHole47/.m3u8/README.md

 ## Usage & Other information.

+NEWS: **HI PPV.WTF. :) I NOTICED YOU TOOK DOWN EVERY SINGLE WEBSITE, SO YOU KNOW ABOUT THIS.
+IF YOU GUYS DIDNT TRY SO HARD I WOULDNT BE DOING THIS.
+STOP TRYING SO HARD PLS KTHXBAI**

 Credits: google chrome network tab

 If you wish to contribute anything that isn't listed here, DM PoopyButtHole47 or Email me @ placeholder